 NYC renters who live in privately-owned condominiums or buildings and are the only person on the lease have a right to share the home with a roommate.
 You must provide your landlord with 30 days’ notice of this; so long as you’ve been a responsible tenant up until then, it shouldn’t be a problem.

-As a renter, do not to overlook common misconceptions about security deposits, brokerage fees, and period allotted for rent payment and maintenance response; most of which will be defined in your rental lease agreement.
+As a renter, do not overlook common misconceptions about security deposits, brokerage fees, and period allotted for rent payment and maintenance response, most of which will be defined in your rental lease agreement.

 For more rules and guidance on your rights as a renter, visit the Metropolitan Council on Housing.